sabrid369/BFMD-SN-U-net/README.md

 # Keras Test
 You can test with test.py

-# If you are inspired by our work, please cite the this paper
+# If you are inspired by our work, please cite this paper
 @ARTICLE{10097749,
   author={Deari, Sabri and Oksuz, Ilkay and Ulukaya, Sezer}, journal={IEEE Access},